-Yesterday, while coaching with a Tubman resident, we received news that Tubman would not be receiving the Runaway and Homeless Youth funds that cover 60% of the expenses of housing, nourishing, and supporting our residents and our children.
+Yesterday, while coaching with a Tubman resident, we received news that Tubman would not be receiving the Runaway and Homeless Youth funds that cover over half the expenses of housing, nourishing, and supporting our residents and our children.
 We have been receiving these funds for ten years and our reviews always place us in the top ratings for quality of programs and outcomes.
 We, along with programs across the nation, submitted out applications for funding in June.
 The funding was to begin September 30 as it had for ten years.
 Yet, no agency had heard anything as of last Friday.
 Our endless phone calls to federal representatives were answered the same way: “We have not been authorized to announce the recipients.”
 Yesterday, two days into the funding cycle, it was announced.
 Tubman, along with countless other programs for homeless youth nationwide, was left unfunded.

 Had we some notice, we could have braced for this.
 At minimum, we could have ensured that each Tubman family transitioned from the program with housing, childcare, and momentum in place.
 We believe we could have raised the funds through community donations and grant writing.
 Instead, we are blindsided and the money we need to continue has been denied.
 We have been told that we should get a letter in the next month explaining why we were denied.
 Until then it is a mystery to us.
 Our outcomes are the strongest they’ve been in ten years in terms of stabilizing housing, securing jobs, completing GED and college classes, earning career certificates, and connecting residents to wellness and health.

-Tubman House expected $200,000 in Runaway and Homeless Youth funding over the next 12 months.
+Tubman House has expected $200,000 in Runaway and Homeless Youth funding over the next 12 months.
 This covers 60% of Tubman’s expenses, including occupancy expenses for both houses, groceries for 8 families, a range of supplies, gas for the van, and payroll and basic medical benefits for our 7 person staff that includes the Executive and Program Directors, a Youth Development Director, 2 House Directors, and 2 Child Development Teachers.

 Over the last 5 years, we have worked hard to diversify our funding and decrease our dependence on government funding.
 We opened Art Beast-which slides all profits into Tubman.
 We secured major grants from The California Wellness Foundation, Sacramento Employment and Training Agency, and Dignity Health.
 We layered in smaller regional grants from the Active 20/30 Club, Soroptimist Clubs, Raleys, Target, and The Franciscan Sisters of Perpetual Adoration.
 We launched The Festival of Little Houses, our annual fundraiser which doubled its proceeds in its second year.
 We doubled our community donations.
-We went from 90% dependence on federal funds to 60% in 4 years.
+We went from 90% dependence to 60% in 4 years.
 In fact, we had already secured $97,000 in grant funds for 2013 and we’re mentally looking toward on-going growth and expansion of services in 2014.